peteash10/instructionsforhumans.com/pages/events.md

 *Nov 29 - Dec 2nd*

-Probably on the politics of it all.
+### Politics of Data

 Kate Crawford's talk [Dark Days: AI and the Rise of Fascism](https://www.youtube.com/watch?v=Dlr4O1aEJvI) focussed a lot of issues me.
 What can we take from that?
 What is the political strategy for addressing these massive shifts that inform the fabric of society?
 What can we do on a local level to make a difference?
 Culminating in a panel or group discussion with interested parties or maybe a workshop.

 I'm currently at a loss as to what this looks like.
 Ideas are very welcome.